gorhill/uBlock/README.md

 > It's worth noting that there are a slew of negative reviews after this change

 I see this as a long term project.
 My decision will be proven right in the long term.
 People knee jerking without fully understanding what really went on is not a good reason for me to weaken good privacy habits.
 There will be a setting next version to re-enable it if you want, but prefetching will always be disabled by default, for all the reasons invoked.
-My track record is that of not compromising users' interests for the benefits of data miners etc., and disable prefetching consistent with this.
+My track record is that of not compromising users' interests for the benefits of data miners etc., and disabling prefetching is consistent with this.

 **Couple of ongoing myths to dispel**: